dunglas/frankenphp/docs/production.md

 # If you want to disable HTTPS, use this value instead:
 #ENV SERVER_NAME=:80

+# If your project is not using the "public" directory as the web root, you can set it here:
+# ENV SERVER_ROOT=web/

 # Enable PHP production settings
 RUN mv "$PHP_INI_DIR/php.ini-production" "$PHP_INI_DIR/php.ini"